 Thick Steak Fries

 Skinny fries may have their fans, but when you want potatoes you can sink your teeth into, make a batch of these hefty steak fries.
 To ensure a perfectly crisp exterior and a light and fluffy interior, you need to soak, dry and double fry the potatoes.
-To really take it over the top, serve them with homemade ketchup (see recipe at left).

 - 4 large baking potatoes